sandeshjadhav5/students-management-system/README.md

 <h1 align="center">Attendance Management System</h1>

-This is a Attendance Management Web Application created for my Client, where admin(teacher) can manage students attendance , add students, change attrendance status of students, generate avaerage attendances also can create new lectures
+This is an Attendance Management Web Application created for my Client, where the admin(teacher) can manage student's attendance , add students, change the attendance status of students, generate average attendances also can create new lectures
 <hr/>